+Rapporteur's observation:

+According to the above question 7, we don’t need further discuss this question 8.

 In SA3 reply LS [8], the re-keying procedure is per PC5 unicast link, which means PDCP re-establishment trigger is per PC5 unicast link.
 For the issue how to capture PDCP re-establishment trigger for PC5 unicast link in AS layer, which is similar as discussed in above issue 1 in Section 2.2, there are also following two options.